 - SPR is highly sensitive which means it can be used for small molecules to large proteins.

-- SPR provides for Real-Time readings hence giving deeper insight into the binding kinetics as compared other affinity techniques.
+- SPR provides for Real-Time readings hence giving a deeper insight into the binding kinetics as compared to other affinity techniques.

 - SPR is quantitative.